ivyla/portfoliov1/README.md

 # ivyla.github.io
 Hi welcome to the repo for my personal portfolio website!
-I designed the website in advance and now I'm going to build it using React.
-(High fidelity mockup designed using Adobe Xd.)
-I like writing documentation and keeping my codebases fairly organized so I will be updating this README as I'm working on it :-) Technologies I decided to stop using have a <strike> strike </strike> through them for my own reference.
+I designed the website in Adobe Xd and built the site using React.

 <br/>
 <h1> Technologies Used: </h1>